ideaconsult/ambit-docker/examples/lri/README.md

-# The Cefic-LRI cheminformatics tool
+# The LRI AMBIT Read Across tool
-The [Cefic-LRI cheminformatics data management tool](http://cefic-lri.org/toolbox/ambit/).
+The [LRI AMBIT Read Across tool](http://cefic-lri.org/toolbox/ambit/).
 Note that **no data is included** and must be provided separately.
 If you are tasked with deploying the system, you will be provided with links to the required files.

 ## Quick Start
 1. Make sure your Docker instance supports [Docker Compose](https://docs.docker.com/compose/install/).